Outcomes of tests

 An ideal test should be 100% deterministic.
 Every its failure is acted upon by making a change to production code (revert or correction), not to the test itself.
 When this test fails, it always fails at the expectation/assert phase and never at arrange or act phases.

-And the most important of all, the test case is as short as it can be, with exactly one assertion and minimum number of dependencies.
+And the most important of all, the test case is as short as it can be, with exactly one logical assertion and minimum number of dependencies.